 Amiodarone (PM101), Lidocaine or Neither for Out-Of-Hospital Cardiac Arrest Due to Ventricular Fibrillation or Tachycardia

 The relevant questions regarding antiarrhythmic drug treatment are not just which therapy is best but also whether drug treatment itself is beneficial.
-To adequately address these questions requires not only a comparison of the most promising available drug therapies, but the inclusion of a placebo control.
-Inclusion of placebo is both scientifically necessary and ethically justifiable.
-In its absence, proof of one agent[Right Quote]s apparent superiority over another might
+To adequately address these questions requires not only a comparison of the most promising available drug therapies, but the inclusion of a placebo control. inclusion of placebo is both scientifically necessary and ethically justifiable. in its absence, proof of one agent's apparent superiority over another might

 respectively, with distribution determined by the Data Coordinating Center.
-The contents of the study drug kit for a given case will reflect the subject[Right Quote]s randomization assignment and not require any randomization efforts in the field by EMS personnel.
+The contents of the study drug kit for a given case will reflect the subject's randomization assignment and not require any randomization efforts in the field by eMS personnel.

 a) Age at least 18 years or local age of consent

 b) Non-traumatic out-of-hospital cardiac arrest treated by a ROC EMS agency with advanced life